cloud-66-internal/help.cloud66.com/_rails/tutorials/configure-dns.md

 This involves using an `A` record to point your root domain at your load balancer and then redirecting traffic to www in Nginx.

 1. Create a CNAME record for `www` pointing at the [Cloud 66 hostname](#cloud-66-hostnames) of your load balancer.
-2. Create an `A` record for your root domain (eg. `example.com`) pointing at your load balancer IP address.
+2. Create an `A` record for your root domain (e.g. `example.com`) pointing at your load balancer IP address.
 3.  ​Use [network redirects](/rails/tutorials/service-network-configuration.html) to permanently redirect all traffic from `example.com` to `www.example.com`.

 ### 3. Subdomain redirection